-Contracts for the purchase of a premises located at Longford Business Park, just off the Athlone Road were signed on Monday.
+Contracts for the purchase of a premises located at Longford Business Park, just off the Athlone Road were signed last week.

-Less than a week on, company bosses are already setting about re-fitting the unit which previously had been home to fellow retailing firm, Costcutters.
+Now company bosses are setting about re-fitting the unit which previously had been home to fellow retailing firm, Costcutters.

 Fintan McGill, of Longford town estate agents Sherry Fitzgerald McGill, said the supermarket chain had already started work on their newly acquired Longford base with the prospect of 15 additional jobs also promised.